5 most frequently asked questions about patents

 This means that if you have an idea in your line of work which is likely to result in a large profit for your employer (relative to their size and the nature of their work), it may be worth seeking patent protection, as you may be entitled to additional compensation if the patented idea develops into a commercial success.

-If you would like advice from a patent professional, please get in touch to speak to one of our attorneys.
+If you would like advice from a patent professional about how to make money from your patents, please get in touch to speak to one of our attorneys.

 For further information about how you can fully exploit your patents, click here to access to our webinar.